telerik/maui-docs/controls/datagrid/grouping/overview.md

 Programmatic grouping can be done by adding descriptors to the `GroupDescriptors` collection.
 There are two types of descriptors:

-- `PropertyGroupDescriptor`&mdash;Uses a property from the model as a group key.
-- `PropertyGroupDescriptor`&mdash;Uses a property from the model as a group key.
+* `PropertyGroupDescriptor`&mdash;Uses a property from the model as a group key.
-- `DelegateGroupDescriptor`&mdash;Creates a custom group key which you can use.
+* `DelegateGroupDescriptor`&mdash;Creates a custom group key which you can use.

 ## Expand and Collapse Groups